 Faking, causing, or aiding in a false fire alarm.
 False reports of fires are prohibited per RSA 644:3-a.
-Offenders/violators will be prosecuted to the fullest extent of the law.
+Offenders/violators will be fully prosecuted of the law.

 False Fire Alarms Resulting in Injury or Death

 Making or causing to be made false fire alarms.
 False reports of fires that results in bodily injury or death is a felony violation of RSA 644 3-b.
 Offenders/violators will be fully prosecuted of the law.